BUAP Logo

 Benemerita Universidad Autonoma de Puebla Logo before 2014

 Interestingly, unlike the phoenix, the fire looks more three-dimensional and three-dimensional, while the bird is applied to the shield.
-At the top of the shield, there are rounded green ribbons and the image of Athena.
+At the top of the shield are rounded green ribbons and the image of Athena.
 This is a goddess from Greek mythology who symbolizes wisdom and knowledge.
-She is dressed in a helmet and as if holding a shield.
+She is wearing a helmet and appears to be holding a shield.

-If we talk about the verbal inscriptions, a unified style was used for the logo, both for the name “Benemerita,” which was at the top, and for “Universidad Av Tonoma De Puebla,” which was at the bottom.
-The former lettering was considerably larger in size.
+Regarding the verbal inscriptions, a unified style was used for the logo: both for the name “Benemerita” at the top and for “Universidad Av Tonoma De Puebla” at the bottom.
+The former lettering was considerably larger.
 It was based on an elegant serif typeface.
 Black and red were used for the letters.
 Dots separated the words in the lower inscription.

 2014 – today